adribaeza/python-llmchat-fastapi-streamlit/README.md

 The project structure is organized into two main directories: `backend` and `frontend`.
 In root directory, you can find the configuration files and documentation for the overall project.

+The project structure is designed to separate the backend and frontend components of the application, making it easier to manage and deploy each part independently.
+The `backend` directory contains the FastAPI application code, while the `frontend` directory contains the Streamlit application code.
+The root directory contains common configuration files and documentation for the entire project.

 ## Backend

 The `backend` directory contains everything related to the FastAPI application.
 Here's the structure of the `backend` directory: